Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: INTRODUCTION

 However, the integration of sustainability values into the design of the 6G system presents significant challenges and requires fundamental changes in how we approach the 6G design.
 Notably, addressing the complexity of sustainability is a first challenge.
 Sustainability is multidimensional and encompasses a wide range of aspects, including social, economic, and environmental considerations.
 Integrating these diverse aspects into the design requires a holistic approach that considers the potential impact of each design decision across all dimensions of sustainability.
 Another challenge is to find a way to connect the desired outcomes in terms of sustainability to the design of the next generation of mobile technologies.
 The current and standard approach to translate requirements into indicators is using KPIs, which are measurable and objective.
 However, values are subjective, context-dependent, and difficult to measure.
 This creates a complex obstacle to translate them into actionable design requirements.
 Consequently, a novel framework is needed that effectively bridges the gap between the subjective values and concrete system requirements.

 Furthermore, deriving technical enablers, which are essential for the design of the entire 6G E2E system, is crucial.
 The vast amount of technologies underpinning the 6G system necessitates a systematic approach toward selecting the most impactful enablers.
 This involves identifying technologies that contribute significantly to the achievement of both the desired performance and sustainability goals, thus optimizing the efficiency and positive impact of the 6G E2E system.
-Furthermore, it is necessary to assess the overall consistency of operations between the different components of the 6G system and to verify the ability to achieve the KPIs and KVIs targeted for a given use case.
+In addition, it is necessary to assess the overall consistency of operations between the different components of the 6G system and to verify the ability to achieve the KPIs and KVIs targeted for a given use case.
 This requires a comprehensive approach to ensure that the system can meet the targeted KPIs and KVIs for a given use case, guaranteeing both performance and sustainability.

-To address the above challenges, a novel and comprehensive design framework is adopted to integrate an ever-growing set of technologies and services that the 6G system should offer to meet the needs of society in 2030 and beyond.
+We adopt a novel and comprehensive design framework to address the above challenges to integrate an ever-growing set of technologies and services that the 6G system should offer to meet the needs of society in 2030 and beyond.
 This framework was first introduced in a previous work \cite{SK2024}.
-In this work, we delve deeper into the framework and also present an improvement over the previous approach.
+In this work, we delve deeper into the framework and also present an improvement over the previous approach \cite{hexa2_D23}.
 Specifically, a knowledge graph method and graph pruning approach is proposed towards the selection of enablers, while utilizing the defined objectives and the constraints.
 Based on this approach, distinct strategies or design choices based on the pursued values can be achieved.
 Concretely, the objective here is to optimize the 6G system considering all sustainability domains.